Jinnah Postgraduate Medical Centre

 The Jinnah Postgraduate Medical Centre (JPMC), formerly known as RAF Hospital No. 10, Pakistan Central Hospital, and Jinnah Central Hospital, is a public healthcare institute located at Rafiqui Shaheed Road in Karachi Cantonment area of Karachi, Sindh, Pakistan.

-In 2017, approximately 1.8 million patients visit the hospital complex annually and it is considered one of the biggest government-operated hospitals in Karachi.
-Jinnah Hospital is one of the oldest, biggest public health care hospital in Karachi, a city of 15 million population.
+In 2017, approximately 1.8 million patients visited the hospital complex annually and it is considered one of the biggest government-operated hospitals in Karachi.
+Jinnah Hospital is one of the oldest, and biggest public health care hospitals in Karachi, a city of 15 million population.

-The current Executive Director is Shahid Rasul who has led since 2021.
+The current Executive Director is Dr Khalid Sher.